Virginia Tech® home

 Financial Responsibility Policy

 Should a program cancellation become necessary for health and safety reasons prior to student departure, every effort will be made to refund recoverable costs to participants.
-Students who commit to RSAP are HIGHLY ENCOURAGED to purchase Cancel For Any Reason (CFAR) Insurance.
-When purchasing CFAR insurance, please ensure that cancellation due to the COVID-19 Pandemic is covered in the policy terms.
+Students who commit to RSAP are HIGHLY ENCOURAGED to purchase Cancel For Any Reason (CFAR) Travel Insurance to protect their monetary investment.
+When purchasing CFAR insurance, please ensure that cancellation due to the COVID-19 is covered in the policy terms.

 Once a student has committed to RSAP, the student will be responsible for program costs based on the following schedule.